Approximate direct and inverse scattering for the AKNS system: Numerical examples

 When more data are available the recovery is more accurate.
 As an example we computed the input data at $14\cdot10^{3}$ points $\rho_{k}$ distributed uniformly along the segment $[-130,130]$.
-The absolute error of the recovered potential is shown in Fig. 13.
-Its maximum value resulted in $7.9\cdot10^{-4}$.
+The maximum absolute error of the recovered potential resulted in $7.9\cdot10^{-4}$.

-\textbf{Example 6. }We use the computed scattering data from Example 3 to reconstruct the potentials (\ref{Pot3q}), (\ref{Pot3r}), see Figs. 14, 15.
+\textbf{Example 6. }We use the computed scattering data from Example 3 to reconstruct the potentials (\ref{Pot3q}), (\ref{Pot3r}), see Figs. 10, 11.
 The maximum absolute error of the reconstruction of $q(x)$ and \ $r(x)$ resulted in $0.037$ and $0.045$, respectively.
 The parameter $N$ in (\ref{X1}), (\ref{X2}) was chosen as $N=90$.

 The result of the computation shows that the solution of both the direct and inverse problems is accurate.
 When the analytical expression of the potentials is unknown, useful indicators of the accuracy\ of the computed SPPS coefficients can be easily derived, for example, from (\ref{Wronski}).